Car Finance

 What Is It and What Makes it Different?

-Hire Purchase is the simplest form of finance – a loan linked to, and/or secured upon, the value of the car you’re buying.
+The simplest form of finance – a loan linked to, and/or secured upon, the value of the car you’re buying.
 Your Finance Term and Repayments are both Fixed, so you always know what you’ll be paying.

 Hire Purchase